campuscode/rails-guides-pt-BR/pt-BR/caching_with_rails.md

 a new cache entry with a unique key.
 A key looks something like this:

 ```
-views/products/1-201505056193031061005000/bea67108094918eeba42cd4a6e786901
+views/products/index:bea67108094918eeba42cd4a6e786901/products/1
 ```

-The number in the middle is the `product_id` followed by the timestamp value in the `updated_at` attribute of the product record.
-Rails uses the timestamp value to make sure it is not serving stale data.
-If the value of `updated_at` has changed, a new key will be generated.
-Then Rails will write a new cache to that key, and the old cache written to the old key will never be used again.
-This is called key-based expiration.

-Cache fragments will also be expired when the view fragment changes (e.g., the HTML in the view changes).
-The string of characters at the end of the key is a template tree digest.
+The string of characters in the middle is a template tree digest.
 It is a hash digest computed based on the contents of the view fragment you are caching.
-If you change the view fragment, the digest will change, expiring the existing file.
+If you change the view fragment (e.g., the HTML changes), the digest will change, expiring the existing file.

+A cache version, derived from the product record, is stored in the cache entry.
+When the product is touched, the cache version changes, and any cached fragments that contain the previous version are ignored.

 TIP: Cache stores like Memcached will automatically delete old cache files.